Setting Up Custom Domain

 container that will forward traffic the TARGET_ENDPOINT

-that points to the nginx
+that points to the app

-application with an exposed port 80
+service (running the nginx image) with an exposed port 80

 .
 It is important to know that this can change based on how your docker app's compose file is configured.

 Now on to the deployment.
 Go to you Phala Cloud Dashboard and deploy a new CVM.
-Select docker-compose.yml option for deployment then take the past the docker compose file below into the Advanced tab of the CVM configration page.
+Select docker-compose.yml option for deployment then take the past the docker compose file below into the Advanced tab of the CVM configuration page.

 services: